Configuring an Application

 Custom Health Checks

-httpGet probes are just as it sounds: it performs a HTTP GET operation on the Container.
-A response code inside the 200-399 range is considered a pass.
+‘httpGet’ probes are just as it sounds: it performs a HTTP GET operation on the Container.
+A response code inside the 200-399 range is considered a pass. ‘httpGet’ probes accept a port number to perform the HTTP GET operation on the Container.

-exec probes run a command inside the Container to determine its health, such as cat /var/run/myapp.pid or a script that determines when the application is ready.
-An exit code of zero is considered a pass, while a non-zero status code is considered a fail.
+’exec’ probes run a command inside the Container to determine its health.
+An exit code of zero is considered a pass, while a non-zero status code is considered a fail. ’exec’ probes accept a string of arguments to be run inside the Container.

 Applying livenessProbe healthcheck... done